 7. "Something's Gotta Give"

 ?Another one of Rimes' hits from the 2000s was the upbeat "Something's Gotta Give."
-In this tune, Rimes sings about a woman who is looking for love as she sings hopefully about finding the love of her life.
-"Something's gotta give me butterflies, something's gotta makes me feel alright," she sings in the chorus.
-This song landed at No. 2 on the charts.
+In this tune, Rimes sings about a woman who is looking for love as she sings hopefully about finding her special someone.
+"Something's gotta give me butterflies, something's gotta makes me feel alright," she sings in the chorus.?

 6. "Probably Wouldn't Be This Way"

-Many of LeAnn Rimes' songs are upbeat and positive, but her music took a deeper turn with the release of 2005's "Probably Wouldn't Be This Way."
+Many of LeAnn Rimes' songs are upbeat and positive, but her music took on a deeper meaning with the release of 2005's "Probably Wouldn't Be This Way."
 It's not entirely clear what situation Rimes is singing about in the tune, but she clearly takes on a feeling of grief and missing someone, so it's likely she's singing about the death of a loved one.
-Rimes' voice shines in this tune as she sings the mournful lyrics.
+Rimes' voice shines throughout this tune as she sings its mournful lyrics.
 "Probably Wouldn't Be This Way" landed at No. 3 on the Country Airplay chart.

 4. "One Way Ticket (Because I Can)"

 Rimes' next hit single after "Blue" was the energetic "One Way Ticket (Because I Can)."
 This freewheeling song finds a young Rimes singing about taking a trip on a train to explore.
-This song, became her first and only No. 1 hit and made her the fourth teenage country music artist to reach No. 1.
+This gem from Rimes' early years made her the fourth teenage country music artist to reach No. 1.

 3. "I Need You"

 In the early 2000s, LeAnn Rimes transitioned her image from a traditional country-leaning youngster to a more grown up, pop-influenced singer.
 Rimes had many hit songs during this period of her career, including "I Need You."
-This soaring ballad became a crossover hit for Rimes, landing at No. 11 on the Billboard Hot 100, No. 34 on the Top 40 chart and No. 2 on the Adult Contemporary chart.
-It landed at No. 8 on the Country charts and charted in many other countries.
+This soaring ballad became a crossover hit for Rimes, landing at No. 11 on the all-genre Billboard Hot 100 and No. 2 on the Adult Contemporary chart.
+It reached No. 8 on the Country charts and charted in many other countries.

 2. "Can't Fight the Moonlight"

-LeAnn Rimes continued her time in the spotlight in the early 2000s with the release of "Can't Fight The Moonlight" as the theme song for the motion picture, Coyote Ugly.
-Rimes made a cameo appearance in the movie to sing the song and she also lended her vocals to the movie's main character, Piper Perabo.
+LeAnn Rimes continued her time in the spotlight in the early 2000s with the release of "Can't Fight The Moonlight" as the theme song for the motion picture Coyote Ugly.
+Rimes made a cameo appearance in the movie to sing the song and she also lent her vocals to the film's star, Piper Perabo.
 This song became another hit for Rimes, charting on the Top 40, Adult Contemporary and Dance charts in the US as well as all over the world.
 Rimes also recorded "But I Do Love You" and "The Right Kind of Wrong" for the movie.

 1. "How Do I Live"

 Rimes' voice is tailor made for country ballads and one of her best is 1997s, "How Do I Live."
-This song was written by Diane Warren for the movie Con Air.
+Songwriter Diane Warren penned it for the movie Con Air.
 Warren originally promised the song to Rimes, but the movie's production company decided that Rimes, 14 at the time, was too young to sing about the subject matter in the song and movie.
 Trisha Yearwood recorded the song instead.
-However, Rimes still recorded and released her own version, which peaked at No. 2 on the charts.
+However, Rimes still rut her own version, which peaked at No. 2 on the charts.
 The song has gone down as one of Rimes' greatest hits.

-Other singles released by Rimes include "Hurt Me," "Unchained Melody," "The Light In Your Eyes," "You Light Up My Life," "On The Side of Angels," "Looking Through Your Eyes" (from Sittin' on Top of the World), "Nothin' New Under The Moon," "Big Deal," "Life Goes On," "Some People," "Nothin' Better To Do," "Good Friend and a Glass of Wine" and "What I Cannot Change."
+Other noteworthy country songs released by Rimes include "Hurt Me," "Unchained Melody," "The Light In Your Eyes," "On The Side of Angels," "Looking Through Your Eyes" (from Sittin' on Top of the World), "Nothin' New Under The Moon," "Big Deal," "Life Goes On," "Some People," "Nothin' Better To Do," "Good Friend and a Glass of Wine" and "What I Cannot Change."

 Rimes also recorded multiple duets with notable artists including "Written In The Stars" with Elton John, "Cattle Call" with Eddy Arnold, "Last Thing on My Mind" with Ronan Keating, "Everybody's Someone" with Brian McFadden, "'Till We Ain't Strangers Anymore" with Bon Jovi, "When You Love Someone Like That" with Reba McEntire and others.
-Rimes also recorded a few covers such as "The Rose," Prince's "Purple Rain," "I Believe," "What A Wonderful World" "Swingin'" and the classic hymn, "Amazing Grace," among others.
+Rimes has also recorded quite a few covers, such as "The Rose," Prince's "Purple Rain," "I Believe," "What A Wonderful World" "Swingin'" and the classic hymn "Amazing Grace," among others.